Engineering dynamically decoupled quantum simulations with trapped ions: Introduction

 More recently, the dynamics of interacting quantum systems under a periodic external drive have themselves become a subject of extensive investigation.
 A primary example of this is the study of discrete time crystals \cite{Else2019,Khemani2019,Zhang2017a,Choi2017a,Kyprianidis2021,Randall2021,Mi2022}.
 Other recent works have explored Floquet Hamiltonian engineering: the ability to use a periodic driving sequence to design a desired effective Hamiltonian that the system does not natively realize \cite{Hayes2014, Choi2020, Geier2021,Scholl2022, Kranzl2022}.

 Here, we combine these subjects to apply dynamical decoupling to a tunable quantum simulator.
-Although this technique is broadly applicable, we focus on its implementation with trapped ions, which are a leading quantum simulation platform \cite{Monroe2019a,Britton2012,Zhang2017,Zhang2017a,Tan2019,Kyprianidis2021,Morong2021a,Joshi2022,Mei2022,Kranzl2022}.
+Although this technique is broadly applicable, we focus on its implementation with trapped ions, which are a leading quantum simulation platform \cite{Blatt2012, Monroe2019a}.
 This extends previous work in two ways.
 First, dynamical decoupling is applied not to preserve a quantum state, but to preserve evolution under a target Hamiltonian (or Floquet unitary operator).
 This adds the constraint, typically not present, that the decoupling pulse sequence not alter the desired dynamics.
 Demonstrating this on a trapped-ion simulator, we show that the coherence time can be substantially improved, in some cases by an order of magnitude.
 Second, while dynamical decoupling is often applied to a system with fixed intrinsic interactions, in a trapped-ion simulator there is significant freedom in the form of the Hamiltonian.
 The ability to periodically change the Hamiltonian in sync with global pulses opens up new possibilities for decoupling sequences, and for the combination of these with Hamiltonian engineering techniques.
-As a demonstration, we engineer a decoupled quantum simulation of the Haldane-Shastry model \cite{Haldane1988,Shastry1988}.
+As a demonstration, we engineer an approximate decoupled quantum simulation of the Haldane-Shastry model, with dynamics reflecting key properties of this model including integrability \cite{Haldane1988,Shastry1988}.

 This paper is organized as follows: Section~\ref{sec:pulses} describes the general requirements for a decoupling pulse sequence to eliminate certain noise terms without affecting overall dynamics.
 Section~\ref{sec:ions} gives a brief overview of trapped-ion quantum simulation, with a particular focus on the primary sources of decoherence.
 With these preliminaries in hand, Section~\ref{sec:DDexamples} develops example dynamical decoupling and Hamiltonian engineering sequences for this trapped ion system and Section~\ref{sec:twoIonTests} presents tests with two ions validating the effectiveness of these sequences.
-Section~\ref{sec:multiIonTests} extends this to larger systems, including a realization of the Haldane-Shastry model incorporating dynamical decoupling and Floquet engineering.
+Section~\ref{sec:multiIonTests} extends this to larger systems, including an approximate realization of the Haldane-Shastry model incorporating dynamical decoupling and Floquet engineering.
 Finally, Section~\ref{sec:outlook} gives a summary and outlook.